morganloomis/morganloomis.github.io/tool/ml_worldBake.md

 ## Ui

  [Bake Selection To Locators] : Bake selected object to locators specified space.
 [Bake Selected Locators Back To Objects] : Bake from selected locators back to their source objects.
+[Re-Parent Animated] : Parent all selected nodes to the last selection.
+[Un-Parent Animated] : Parent all selected to world.
 [Bake Selected] : Bake from the first selected object directly to the second.
 [Bake Selected With Offset] : Bake from the first selected object directly to the second, maintaining offset.

 ## Requirements